Lala0419/Fresh-Drink/README.md

 ## How It's Made:

-This project was my first one using APIs.
+This was my very first project using APIs.
 Created my own original image and logo to make it look unieque and fun!
-Also I added futures so users can have potions to choose from for various situations they might have.
+Asked around to see what type of futures would be useful, and added them accordingly.
+More options for various situations that users might have.